sandeepvenkataram/Fisher-Geometric-Model/README.md

 <b>Build Instructions</b>

+Extract the archive and change directory into the root directory.
+This software requires the gcc C++ compiler, along with the GSL library

-make - makes the program a.out, which contains the simulation software.
+make - makes the program FGM, which contains the simulation software.
 Requires the gcc compiler

 make clean - removes all built files